 The famous proverb “Data is the new oil” explains the value of data in the present business scenario.
 Companies that possess data and have the tools to mine valuable information from it are the ones that are ruling the industry.
 But you can land in serious trouble if your competitor tries to steal your data.
 Hence, it would be best to ask the MSP what data protection protocols they follow and measure their effectiveness.

 You should check their data privacy policies and sign new contracts to ensure that you enjoy more reliable data protection rights.
+Online signing may be easier if you use eSignature services since they provide audit trails and digital certificates to assure the privacy of signers.
 Ask them the following questions:

 a.
 Which parties are entitled to view your company’s data?